-Marisa is a Certified Executive Coach with her Masters in Industrial Organizational Psychology.
+Marisa is a Certified Executive Coach with a Masters in Industrial Organizational Psychology.
 She helps CEOs design, implement and achieve their strategic plans.
-She has an extensive career working within Fortune 500 and high growth technology companies such as Rackspace, Modea and Webmail.us, where she played a key role in designing, implementing and achieving their strategic plans.
+She has an extensive career working within Fortune 500 and high-growth technology companies such as Rackspace, Modea and Webmail.us, where she played a key role in designing, implementing and achieving their strategic plans.
 These companies earned positions on Fortune 500, Fortune 1000, Fast Company and National Best Place to Work lists; Representing their ability to achieve strategic, cultural and financial success.

-Along the way, she has been named one of the Top 100 Employee Engagement Experts in the U.S., was commissioned to write the book Culture: More than Jeans and Margarita Machines, designed a Customer Experience Model to transforms the way companies build products and services and hosts the Leadership podcast Utter Brilliance.
+Along the way, she has been named one of the Top 100 Employee Engagement Experts in the U.S., was commissioned to write the book Culture: More than Jeans and Margarita Machines, designed a Customer Experience Model to transform the way companies build products and services and hosts the Leadership podcast Utter Brilliance.

 Q: Hi Marisa, please say a few words about yourself.

 A: Hi!
 I'm Marisa Keegan, I'm an executive coach and I help organizations scale and grow in the most effective and efficient manner.

 Q: In your session you said that at one time you had transitioned from a very young and dynamic start-up like company, where people were running around like crazy, to a well-established, 100-year-old company.
 How did it feel?

 A: It was so different!
 The big thing is that when you are in a company that's just found product market fit, what you see is people always trying to scale, always trying to grow.
 So they tend to hire people who have a mindset of scaling and growing.
 People are used to change and the chaos that comes with it, it's just a par for the course.